-OVERVIEW: The Druckenmiller Foundation, bankrolled by a retired hedge fund mananger, gives to a diverse array of causes in New York City, though education and poverty are top priorities.
+OVERVIEW: The Druckenmiller Foundation, established by a retired hedge fund manager, gives to a diverse array of causes in New York City, though education and poverty are top priorities.

 FUNDING AREAS: Health, education, poverty, arts

-The Druckenmillers have also funded serveral other educational outfits in the city.
-Teach for America has received at least $100,000 annually in recent years.
-Smaller sums have gone to Harlem Village Academies, Children's Storefront (a tuition free private school in East Harlem), and Prep for Prep.
-In a past year, the Druckenmillers also gave $1 million to the Foundation for Newark's Future, the nonprofit working to improve Newark schools and most famously supported by Mark Zuckerberg.
+The Druckenmillers have also funded several other educational organizations in the city.
+Past grantees include Teach for America, Harlem Village Academies, Children's Storefront (a tuition free private school in East Harlem), Prep for Prep, and the Foundation for Newark's Future, the nonprofit working to improve Newark schools and most famously supported by Mark Zuckerberg.
 The foundation also supports Spence School, the K-12 all-girls private school.
 Fiona is an alumna of the school and so are the Druckenmillers' children.
 Fiona served as a trustee at Spence for many years.
 Barnard College, Fiona's undergraduate alma mater, has also received funding.

-The Druckenmillers have also been steady funders of antipoverty outfits in New York City.
-Robin Hood Foundation has received at least $250,000 in recent years.
-One connection here is also personal and Robin Hood co-founder Paul Tudor Jones and Druckenmiller have been friends for years.
+Druckenmiller also funds antipoverty organizations in New York City, including Robin Hood Foundation.
+Druckenmiller and Robin Hood co-founder Paul Tudor Jones have been friends for years.

-The couple has also given assorted gifts to arts institutions such as the Museum of Modern Art, which received $250,000 in one recent year.
-Most grants are in the range of $25,000 to $50,000, and have included the Museum of Art & Design, the American Museum of Natural History, the NYC Ballet, the Museum of Chinese in the Americas, and the NYC Botanical Gardens.
+With regard to arts and culture, the foundation gives to the Museum of Modern Art.
+Most grants are in the range of $25,000 to $50,000, and past grantees include the Museum of Art & Design, the American Museum of Natural History, the NYC Ballet, the Museum of Chinese in the Americas, and the NYC Botanical Gardens.
 Fiona is vice chair at the Natural History Museum.

 40 W. 57th St., 25th Fl.